353solutions/the-daily-go/README.md

 Workshop given at [GopherCon EU 2019](https://www.gophercon.es/)

+*Audience Level*: Intermediate
+*Prerequisits*: Working knowledge of Go & the command line, familiarity with git.

 ## Description

 Writing code is hard, maintaining it is even harder.
 In this workshop we'll